SimpelMe/stream-observer/README.md

   * place config files where run.sh is starting (e.g. input.conf for default key bindings)
 * --load-scripts=no
   * don't load any scripts from personal config
-* --scripts=select-audio.lua:select-venue.lua:reload.lua
+* --scripts=select-audio.lua:select-video.lua:select-venue.lua
-  * load these scripts: audio.lua, select-venue.lua, reload.lua
+  * load these scripts: select-audio.lua, select-video.lua, select-venue.lua
 * --keep-open=always
   * don't terminate if the current file is ending and playback will never automatically advance to the next file
 * --keep-open-pause=no